hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ApashUtils/doc.md

 # ApashUtils.doc
-Create a Markdown file associated to the input file.
+Generate a Markdown file according to comments of the input file.
 ## Description
-   Tags must be in comment sections and between tags: ##/ ... #/<br/>
+   Markdown is generated according to comment sections between tags: "##/" and "#/".<br/>
    For multi lines, all # in the middle will be considered in the current documentation.
    ```bash
    ##/